 A Software As A Service Product

 I mentioned before that I have a SaaS (Software as a Service) product called The Task Ninja.
-It’s tasks and customers management tool for companies that need to deal with customers and relate them to their tasks.
+It’s a tasks and customers management tool for companies that need to deal with customers and relate them to their tasks.

 I would say that The Task Ninja is the project that has taught me more about lots of things.
 Launching a product, finding customers, marketing, product development, and … yes, failure.

 I plan on devoting a whole post to the mistakes I did in the design, development, and release of this product.
-However, for now, I will just say that I developed a product that is just too generic, not something that can solve the pain of certain niche.
-Furthermore, I built a product first and then tried to find the customers to sell this product to.
+However, for now, I will just say that I developed a product that is just too generic, not something that can solve the pain of a certain niche.
+Furthermore, I built a product first and then tried to find customers to sell this product to.
 This was a huge mistake.
 And then, I fell in love with my product.
 That was an even bigger mistake.